spreadsheetimporter/ui5-cc-spreadsheetimporter/README.md

 Give this a try directly at:
 https://livedemo.spreadsheet-importer.com/

-The demo app uses OData V4 and UI5 version 1.108 with a CAP backend.
+The demo app uses OData V4 and UI5 version 1.120 with a CAP backend.
 The data resets every hour on the hour.

 # **Support**

-For discussions about the suitability of the component for your use case, you can schedule an appointment [here](https://outlook.office365.com/owa/calendar/UI5ExcelUploadComponent@marianzeis.de/bookings/) free of charge.

 If you encounter implementation issues or bugs, you can open an issue [here](https://github.com/spreadsheetimporter/ui5-cc-spreadsheetimporter/issues/new/choose).
-For urgent assistance or special requirements, please schedule an appointment [here](https://outlook.office365.com/owa/calendar/UI5ExcelUploadComponent@marianzeis.de/bookings/) at a fixed rate.

 # Development